diz462/creative-sparks/projects/bone-pore-segmentation.md

 ## Approach

 The raw image data contains a large range of negative and positive values.
 Negative values indicate loss in bone density so my first thought was to use a filter that removed all positive values.
-Unfortunately, this was likely the original method that was used and wasn't very accurate (shows that negative values aren't the sole indicator for bone pores).
+Unfortunately, this was likely the original method used and wasn't very accurate (shows that negative values aren't the sole indicator for bone pores).

 First, I transferred the image values defined by the cortical mask to construct an image mask.